 When researching your family vacation online, you may see the option for booking a whole vacation – airfare, rental car, and hotel.
 Or, you may book a hotel that comes with extras like free meals, resort credits, and more.
 While those packages are often billed as money saving, can you actually save money by booking a travel package?
 Are travel packages worth it for family travel?

 We’ve booked travel packages several times, and have had great experiences.
+These packages can be a great way to get family travel deals.
 There are a few things to consider to make sure they really are worth booking, however.

 What are you getting?